 3. Add Technology

 You may not realize how technology can be integrated into the laundry experience.
 Card readers can now take the place of traditional coin-op machines, improving convenience and reducing on-site theft and vandalism.
-Other machines connect to an app like LaundryPay, notifying tenants of machine availability and sending alerts when their cycle is complete.
+Other machines connect to laundry management software, like LaundryPulse, notifying tenants of machine availability and sending alerts when their cycle is complete.

 4. Consider Convenience